 February is Low Vision and Age-Related Macular Degeneration Month.
-Age-related macular degeneration is the leading cause of vision loss among adults 50 and older, and worse, as many as 78% of people with AMD(opens in a new tab) already suffer from irreversible vision loss by the time they seek treatment.
+Age-related macular degeneration is the leading cause of severe vision loss among adults 50 and older, and worse, as many as 78% of people with AMD already suffer from irreversible vision loss by the time they seek treatment.
 That makes spreading awareness about this disease particularly important, given how many people affected by it don’t know that they have it, causing them to miss out on key preventative care.

 What Is Age-Related Macular Degeneration?